 In blogging you have the likes of Zoella reeling in the millions, and then the millions of bloggers worldwide not making a penny.
 The spectrum of salary has very different ends.

 As for me, with my delightful travel blog?
 In and around number 2, give or take 10%.
-I’m British, my fingertips literally won’t type to reveal the exact amount!
+I’m British, I can’t talk about my travel blogger salary – my fingertips literally won’t type to reveal the exact amount!

 Earning potential of travel bloggers

 Travel blogging isn’t like beauty blogging, food blogging or fitness blogging – for most people travel isn’t something they do daily.
 It’s something they may spend a year or two on, and then it’s back to the once to three times a year when families, jobs and finances get in the way.